lorenzomaiuri-dev/tarots-os/CONTRIBUTING.md

 ---

-Thank you for contributing to Tarots AI! 🔮
+Thank you for contributing to Tarots OS! 🔮